CA SB 219: A Guide to California’s Climate Disclosure Rule

 5. Prepare for Limited Assurance

-Starting in the first year of reporting, companies must obtain limited assurance for their Scope 1 and 2 emissions.
-This means strong data governance is a must—emissions data and supporting metadata need to be organized, accurate, and stored in a central location that auditors can easily access.
+Although attaining limited assurance is not required in 2026 for Scope 1 and 2 emissions, we would still recommend it as the most advisable path for companies.
+Strong data governance is a must—emissions data and supporting metadata need to be organized, accurate, and stored in a central location that auditors can easily access.
 A pre-audit check ahead of the compliance deadline is key to identifying and closing data gaps early.

-Good.Lab’s carbon data management platform simplifies this process, offering centralized storage and downloadable reports to streamline assurance in 2026.
+Good.Lab’s carbon data management platform simplifies this process, offering centralized storage and downloadable reports to streamline assurance.

 SB 219 and the Global Shift Toward Aligned Climate Disclosure